Skip to main content

 What Do Psychology Majors Learn?

 As an undergraduate, you can expect to learn key psychological concepts, human behavior and research methods.
-Your classes will help you develop the critical thinking skills you need to communicate effectively.
+Your classes will help you develop the critical thinking skills to communicate effectively.

 More specifically, you’ll take a variety of general education courses in English, math, science and the humanities — as well as courses in your major.
 You’ll also be able to choose from a wide range of electives.